Ecology local planning requirements

 A precautionary approach should be taken to establish whether any particular development is likely to have a significant effect on ecology (wildlife and their habitats).

-If a development has a significant local ecological impact, the applicant will be required to submit an ecological survey and assessment.
+If a development has a significant local ecological impact, you will be required to submit an ecological survey and assessment.

 In addition to the following local validation requirements, a mandatory requirement for 10% Biodiversity Net Gain (BNG) is now in force.
 This introduced additional national information requirements.
 You can find more information about the statutory framework for biodiversity net gain, including the types of development which are exempt, at GOV.UK: Biodiversity net gain.